zzzJe/Carduible/README.md

-# Arduino Car Bluetooth Controller
+# Carduible

-**Arduino Car Bluetooth Controller** is a mobile application designed for controlling Arduino-based cars via Bluetooth Low Energy (BLE).
+**Carduible** is a mobile application designed for controlling Arduino-based cars via Bluetooth Low Energy (BLE).
 Built using Flutter, this app offers a streamlined interface for connecting and controlling your car with ease.

 ## Download